pompy/clipboardpaste/README.md

 # Clipboardpaste
-## Utility to convert images from clipboard to pdf
+### Utility to convert images from clipboard to pdf
+Uses php, javascript and fpdf library